KevinBean/FrameExtraction/README.md

 # PowerVid
-A code that convert video into powerpoint.
+A code that extract frames from video.
+- [ ] convert video into powerpoint.

 # Setup
  Install Python packages: